openfga/vscode-ext/README.md

 ## Installation

-- Download and install from [OpenFGA on the VSCode marketplace](https://marketplace.visualstudio.com/publishers/openfga)
+- Download and install from [OpenFGA on the VS Code marketplace](https://marketplace.visualstudio.com/publishers/openfga)
-- Alternatively, you can find [VSIX releases on GitHub](https://github.com/openfga/vscode-ext/releases) and install it manually
+- Alternatively, you can find [VSIX releases on GitHub](https://github.com/openfga/vscode-ext/releases) for manual installation

 ![Installing from VSIX file](resources/vsix-install.png)